EjazSayyed/twitter-like-app/README.md

 https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html
 - Install and configure Java and Maven on the above EC2 instance.
 Please follow the steps upto step#4 from the document @. https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-java.html.
 - Install Apache Tinkerpop Gremlin client and configure the connectivity to Amazon Neptune as described here - https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-console.html

-## Flow

-1. The user clones this GitHub repo (twitter-like-app)
-2. The user generates Twitter sample data using Neptune java utility in this repo (graph data would be available in Amazon S3)
-3. The user loads this data into Amazon Neptune using Amazon Neptune Bulk Loader utility
-4. The user makes search queries and update the graph using Apache Tinkerpop Gremlin client

 ## Features
 * This is fully extensible code wherein developers can change the number/type of vertices and edges by modifying the config JSON files